-The small community of Bayview Heights is strategically located in south Francisco, near Bayview, Portola, Hunters Point, and Candlestick Point, among other neighboring communities.
+The small community of Bayview Heights is strategically located near the Bayview, Portola, Hunters Point, and Candlestick Point, among other neighboring communities.
 The area has seen a period of prosperity, particularly in the 1940s, when a large influx of people came to stay due to the construction of the nearby shipyards.

 Bayview Heights has had its fair share of ups and downs.
 The neighborhood population increased significantly during the 1940s, when large groups of people came to stay for the construction of the shipyard.
 This event has caused Bayview Heights’ population to triple its numbers.
 The population growth consequently led to developments in the area.
 As the construction came to a close, growth started to dwindle.